js102210/techElevator_example_code/module-3/03_CSS_Grid/exercise-student/README.md

 ## Step Three: Create the tablet layout

 After the rules that you set up in steps one and two, create a media query with a `max-width` of 1024px.
-In this media query, add selectors for `main-grid` and `experience-grid`.
+In thaxis media query, add selectors for `main-grid` and `experience-grid`.

 For `main-grid`, set the column gap to 35px, and change the columns to two evenly sized columns.
 Redefine `grid-template-areas` to match the "Layout 2 - Tablet" image.